Dongping-Chen/dongping-chen.github.io/_pages/about.md

 <span class="highlight-red">I'm looking for summer intern opportunities in 2026 summer and feel free to reach out.</span>

 I'm interested in connecting with students for research collaboration, mentorship, or just making friends!
-I especially encourage students from underrepresented groups to reach out.
-If you're interested in discussing research, seeking advice, or simply having a chat, feel free to schedule a meeting via [this link](https://calendly.com/dongping-umd/30min).
+I especially encourage junior student or students from underrepresented groups to reach out.
+Feel free to schedule a meeting via [this link](https://calendly.com/dongping-umd/30min).

 <!-- My latest CV can be viewed at [Here](CV_latest.pdf). -->
 <!-- # 💡 Research Interest